MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-adobe-experience-platform.md

 # Use Customer Insights segments in Adobe Experience Platform (preview)

-As a user of audience insights in Dynamics 365 Customer Insights, you may have created segments to make your marketing campaigns more efficient by targeting relevant audiences.
-To use a segment from audience insights in Adobe Experience Platform and applications like Adobe Campaign Standard, you need to follow a few steps outlined in this article.
+As a user of Dynamics 365 Customer Insights, you may have created segments to make your marketing campaigns more efficient by targeting relevant audiences.
+To use a segment from Customer Insights in Adobe Experience Platform and applications like Adobe Campaign Standard, you need to follow a few steps outlined in this article.

 :::image type="content" source="media/AEP-flow.png" alt-text="Process diagram of the steps outlined in this article.":::